 This is a golf tracker that is billed as one of smallest and lightest on the market.
-PIQ provides info on your game, and includes a range finder, a swing analyzer, and a shot-tracker.
+A three in one device, PIQ includes a range finder, a swing analyzer, and a shot-tracker.

 The sensor fits on your glove and communicates with your smartphone to display your distance to the green in real time.
 What you essentially get is a a bright LED display on your glove that tells you at a glance just how far you have to go to a particular hole.